By United Language Group

 - There are many Lao dialects throughout the countries of Laos and Thailand.
 The written system is based on the dialect of the Lao capital Vientiene.

-According to Omniglot, Lao script is also used to write: Tai Dam, Lave, Eastern Bru, Western Bru, Mong Njua, Iu Mien, Jeh, Kuy, Kataang, Lü, Khmu, Western Katu, Lamet, Hmong Daw, Ngeq, Pacoh, Phunoi, Upper Ta’oih and Lower Ta’oih.
+Lao script is also used to write: Tai Dam, Lave, Eastern Bru, Western Bru, Mong Njua, Iu Mien, Jeh, Kuy, Kataang, Lü, Khmu, Western Katu, Lamet, Hmong Daw, Ngeq, Pacoh, Phunoi, Upper Ta’oih and Lower Ta’oih.

 Traditionally, Lao script does not use spaces between words, or ending punctuation.
 Spaces are used between sentences and sometimes clauses.

-According to Wikipedia, in more contemporary writing it is common for writers borrow punctuation marks from the French.
+In more contemporary writing it is common for writers borrow punctuation marks from the French.
 You’ll find exclamation points !, question marks ?, parentheses (), and «» and “ “ for quotation marks.
 Hyphens (-) and the ellipsis (…) are also commonly found in modern writing.

 It’s complicated.
 There is no official Latin transliteration system for Lao.